ahed9x/S.P.A.R.K./JOURNAL.md

 SCHNew-Project2026-01-07

 SchematicNew-Project2026-01-07
-i created everything i am nearly ready to start building in real life after i finish the basic code
+i created everything i am nearly ready to start building in real life after i finish the basic code. realized using analog pins for the piezos would take too many milliseconds for the esp to poll the voltage, so using lm393 modules instead to get instant digital hardware interrupts so the esp doesn't waste processing cycles.

 [Schematic_New-Project_2026-01-07.pdf](https://github.com/user-attachments/files/28225953/Schematic_New-Project_2026-01-07.pdf)

 <img width="1169" height="827" alt="image" src="https://github.com/user-attachments/assets/815550c6-a040-4ece-beaa-67002bae0bf7" />